Why Healthcare Advocacy Is Important

 Prior to the COVID-19 pandemic, a 75-year-old woman with a heart condition attended events at a local community center and had an active social life.
 Her activities and routines helped her keep up with her prescriptions.
 She remembered to go to the pharmacy when she went to choir practice; her afternoon visits with friends reminded her to take her evening meds.
 However, with the breakdown of her routines and growing isolation, she has started to lose control of her prescription management.

-The patient advocate arranges a conference call with the client and her doctors.
-After confirming the client’s medications and dosages, the advocate researches local pharmacies and advises her client about their hours and delivery options.
-She arranges for her client to stock up on medicines that may take longer to refill due to the pandemic.
-From there, the advocate regularly checks in with her client, offering medication reminders and asking about any other needs.
+A healthcare advocate may arrange a conference call with the client and her doctors.
+After confirming the client’s medications and dosages, the advocate might research local pharmacies and advise her client about their hours and delivery options.
+She could arrange for her client to stock up on medicines that may take longer to refill due to the pandemic.
+From there, the advocate may regularly check in with her client, offering medication reminders and asking about any other needs.

 A Cancer Patient Prefers No Further Hospital Stays

-After making a home visit and conducting a health assessment, the advocate arranges for a hospice care agency to visit the patient’s home for immediate intervention.
-Next, the advocate organizes 24-hour caregivers and helps the family manage his medication.
-In this way, the patient can live out his final days as he wishes, and his family has needed support so they can focus on saying goodbye to their loved one.
+After making a home visit and conducting a health assessment, a healthcare advocate may arrange for a hospice care agency to visit the patient’s home for immediate intervention.
+Next, the healthcare advocate might organize 24-hour caregivers and help the family manage his medication.
+In this way, the patient could live out his final days as he wishes, and his family would have the support they need so they can focus on saying goodbye to their loved one.

 A Patient Deals with Conflicting Mammogram Feedback

 A month after a routine mammogram, a 40-year-old woman receives a call from the facility that took the scans.
 They tell her she needs additional exams but offer no clear answer as to why.
-She makes another appointment, but it is cancelled due to equipment malfunction.
-A week later she arrives for an additional mammogram.
-After her scans, she receives confusing information at the facility and leaves frustrated.
+She makes another appointment, but it is canceled due to equipment malfunction.
+A week later, she arrives for an additional mammogram.
+After the scans, she receives confusing information at the facility and leaves frustrated.

-At the client’s request, the advocate accompanies her to the next mammogram appointment.
-The advocate then researches specialists in her client’s insurance network and helps her schedule an appointment for a biopsy and a second opinion.
-Next, the advocate works with the client to coordinate a medical team and treatment plan.
+At the client’s request, a healthcare advocate could accompany her to the next mammogram appointment.
+The healthcare advocate might research specialists in her client’s insurance network and help her schedule an appointment for a biopsy and a second opinion.
+Next, the healthcare advocate could work with the client to coordinate a medical team and treatment plan.

 A Patient Who Needs Cancer Treatment Asks About Fertility